-Foreclosed properties have become the mantra to first time buyers and real estate investors.
-It is important to know the pros and cons of foreclosures, particularly if you have never worked with distressed properties before.
-Don't be taken in by late night promises of buying pristine properties for pennies on the dollar.
+Foreclosed homes are still very attractive to real estate investors and buyers looking for a deal.
+It is essential to know the pros and cons of foreclosures, particularly if you have never worked with distressed properties before.
+Don't be taken in by late-night promises of buying pristine properties for pennies on the dollar.
 It rarely happens.
 Every experienced investor knows that foreclosures are rarely bargains and almost always include expensive renovations.
 Furthermore, the best deals generally get snapped up before they go on the block.

-Foreclosures are generally distressed properties, often in poor shape with undocumented deferred maintenance.
-Once bidding begins, you're often forced to make decisions too quickly based on too little information.
+Foreclosures are usually distressed properties, often in poor shape with undocumented deferred maintenance.
+Once bidding begins, you are often forced to make decisions too quickly based on too little information.
 The seller, who may be an heir or a lender, may require all cash and not allow you adequate time to inspect the property before buying it.
-The property may be encumbered by legal judgments, second mortgages and liens, which you may not discover until after the sale.
+The property may be encumbered by legal judgments, second mortgages, and liens, which you may not discover until after the sale.
 Many states exempt foreclosure sellers from disclosure laws, meaning they do not have to disclose any information on the property.
-If you discover negative facts about the property after your purchase, you're stuck.
+If you discover adverse facts about the property after your purchase, you are stuck.

-There are often times that the process is make easier by contacting a real estate professional.
-If you want a foreclosure house listed by HUD, you'll have to go through a real-estate agent.
+Often, the process is made easier by directly contacting a real estate professional.
+If you want a foreclosure house listed by HUD, you will have to go through a real estate agent.
 Most agencies selling foreclosure properties offer compensation to real estate agents.
-An experienced agent can assist you in arranging inspections, obtaining pre-qualified financing, negotiating with the sellers and hiring contractors to do necessary repairs.
-A good real estate agent should also be able to provide guidance on which repairs are necessary and those renovations that will not pay for themselves.
+An experienced agent can assist you in arranging inspections, obtaining pre-qualified financing, negotiating with the sellers, and hiring contractors to do necessary repairs.
+An excellent real estate agent should also be able to provide guidance on which repairs are necessary and those renovations that will not pay for themselves.
 Many first time investors over improve properties and are not able to get that money back when they sell.

 Foreclosure homes many look like a bargain, but they may not be your best bet.
-Expensive repairs and renovations can often deliver a much higher cost than the investor originally planned.
+Expensive repairs and renovations can often deliver a much higher cost than the investor initially planned.
 Check out other homes in your desired neighborhood.
-Compare the cost of a move in ready home to the true cost of a foreclosure home.
+Compare the cost of a move-in ready home to the true cost of a foreclosure home.
 The results will often surprise you.

-Contact Us for more information on buying foreclosures in Pensacola, Destin, Navarre, Perdido Bay, and other nearby Florida cities.
+Contact Emerald Coast Realty for more information about buying foreclosures in Pensacola, Destin, Navarre, Perdido Bay, and other nearby Florida cities.
+Call (850) 437-5618